lenovo/ELIE/README.md

 elie-lemans-20221103
   - license files for packages available in elie-lemans-20221103.

+elie-xalxca-4.22:
+  - license files for package available in ELIE-XALXCA-3.1.22-4.22.

 For access to the actual meta layer source code, please contact Lenovo Support.